 Volunteer- Volunteering time appeals to younger supporters with limited discretionary means, who are typically at the beginning of their careers.
 Offering opportunities to volunteer, whether it is an individual or group volunteer activity will lead to a long-lasting relationship.

-Start with school children – educate them about the importance of giving back
+2. Start with school children – educate them about the importance of giving back

 Giving tours to children at your nonprofit is one way to get them involved in charitable efforts.
 Offer them educational materials about all the ways they can contribute.
-Most children are unable to make a significant donation, but they can make a sizeable difference and teaching them early will help them become kind, upstanding humans.
+Although children may not have the financial means to donate, educating them about the importance of giving back can lead to a positive impact on their character and values, shaping them into kind, upstanding individuals.
+Starting early can set the foundation for a lifetime of philanthropy and community involvement.
 While this is a long-term strategy that will pay off in the future, these interactions may also have a short-term impact on their parents' giving.

-Partner with young leaders' groups
+3. Partner with young leaders' groups

-Partnering with or even starting your own young leader’s group can link community-minded young adults who want to fundraise, advocate and campaign to enhance your mission.
+Partnering with or even starting your own young leader’s group can link community-minded young adults who want to fundraise, advocate, and campaign to enhance your mission.
 The United Way of Rhode Island offers a Young Leaders Circle with various levels and benefits to become involved.
 This is an effective way for young people to become engaged and grow personally and professionally while expanding your organization’s reach.

-Partner with social enterprises
+4. Partner with social enterprises

 Collaborations with social enterprises are a great approach to bring in more people to an organization and expand into new areas of activity.
 Building a network of social enterprises will enhance the character of the organization by bringing in reputable and trustworthy influencers.

-Young Leader Award Ceremonies
+5. Young Leader Award Ceremonies

 Host an awards ceremony to honor young leaders who have made a positive impact on the community.
 Some examples of categories for awards are Most Successful Fundraising or Awareness Campaign, Volunteer of the Year, Impact Initiative Award, and Social Responsibility Leadership Excellence.